jantman/ford-f150-gen14-can-bus-interface/application.md

 - **MCU**: ESP32-S3-WROOM-1-N8R8
 - **CAN Controllers**:
-  - Built-in TWAI (Two-Wire Automotive Interface) controller
+  - Built-in TWAI (Two-Wire Automotive Interface) controller (this is the one we wish to target, called "X1" on the board)
   - External MCP2515 CAN controller via SPI
 - **Target Application**: Ford F150 Gen14 CAN bus interface for bed lights and toolbox control